Zabanaa/pythonista/README.md

 and many more.

 Overall it was a very rewarding experience because it also enabled me to discover the world of server administration and linux (both of which I really enjoy).
-It allowed to play and experiment with tools like nginx, gunicorn, upstart (I learned about linux runlevels, vagrant, port forwarding, users/groups and file permissions, threading)
+It allowed me to play and experiment with tools like nginx, gunicorn, upstart (I learned about linux runlevels, vagrant, port forwarding, users/groups and file permissions, threading and all kinds of cool stuff).
+And I also got to solidify my knowledge of python's core feature (namely packages, modules and how they work under the hood)

 ## The concept

 The idea is extremely basic, nothing that will revolutionise job applications on the web.
-Companies can sign up for an account and publish jobs, which will then be displayed in a nice looking interface where users will be able to filter based on the contract type.
+Companies can sign up for an account and publish jobs, which will be displayed in a nice looking interface where users will be able to filter them based on contract type.

-There are 5 different contract types: Full Time, Part Time, Contract, Internship, Remote Users can then access job ads and apply using the email address provided by the companies.
+There are 5 different contract types: Full Time, Part Time, Contract, Internship and Remote.

+Users can then access job ads and apply using the email address provided by the companies.

-It will take the form of a simple clickable link with a mailto attribute.
+It will take the form of a simple clickable link with a `mailto` attribute.

 ## Some notes